- After leaving Sweden, August Swansons first settled in Minnesota, where he started Swanson's Land of Flowers in 1888.

 - The sleepy rural setting gradually transformed into a residential neighborhood and the nursery was updated periodically.

-- Ted and Francis visit in the greenhouse which played such an important part of their lives.
+- Ted and Frances visit in the greenhouse which played such an important part of their lives.

 - In 1976, Wally Kerwin purchased the nursery from the Swanson family.
 This photo shows Wally, far left, with the 1981 staff.